 But in Sawtooth, the state storage is the central lmdb database.
-And this is another difference among Hyperledger Sawtooth vs Fabric.
+And this is another difference between Hyperledger Sawtooth vs Fabric.

 This is one of the major differences between these two platforms.
 In reality, the use of Seth allows Sawtooth to exploit Ethereum features on their platform.
 So, with the help of Seth, you can get EVM support, which is a big deal for developers.

 On the other hand, Fabric actually doesn’t have any Seth feature.
 So, it’s unable to support EVM.

 Hyperledger Sawtooth vs Fabric Comparison Table